rzaluska/hugo-blog-source/content/blog/haproxy-dynamic-maintenance-page-using-admin-socket.md

 empty.
 There is no regex specified in it.
 That means that all requests will be rejected by this ACL and no traffic will go to the maintenance backend by default.
 The second line is the standard `use_backend` directive that will move traffic that matches maintenance ACL to maintenance backend.
+Remember to add it on top of all other `use_backend` rules to make sure it will be evaluated as first one.

 ## Adding Maintenance Backend